sneidenfernandes/SQL/README.md

 - SQLZoo  (https://www.SQLzoo.net)
 - SQL CLimber (https://www.sqlclimber.com)

-Each folder contains exercises related to a specefic site which contains solutions.
+Each folder contains exercises related to a specefic site which contains solutions.I may solve more sites and document my work as I go along.